1st Green Jackets (43rd and 52nd): United Kingdom

 The regiment was based at Knook Camp, near Warminster, in 1959.
 The regiment, led by Lieutenant Colonel Michael Harbottle, was an infantry demonstration battalion from 1959 to 1962.
 Brigadier, later General Sir Antony Read had a key role in the planning stages for the new regiment and in its move to the Green Jackets Brigade.
 Major, later Colonel John Tillett was second-in-command of the regiment at Warminster.
+Bushfield Camp, near Winchester, was used as a temporary depot from 1961 to April 1964.

 In accordance with the tradition of rifle regiments not carrying colours; in 1962 in High Wycombe, Buckinghamshire, the 1st Green Jackets (43rd and 52nd) marched the 43rd and 52nd colours for the last time.
 On that occasion the regiment provided a Guard of Honour for Queen Elizabeth II which was commanded by Captain Edward Jones.
 Major Dennis Fox was involved in the production of the 1962 film The Longest Day and members of the regiment took part as extras in the film.